Ben White (footballer): Style of play

-White is known as a ball playing centre-back with good technical ability and was also praised by former manager Michael Flynn for his tough tackling style, White can also play as a defensive midfielder or as a right-back.
+White has been praised by former manager Michael Flynn for his tough tackling style.
+White can also play as a defensive midfielder or as a right-back.
 White describes his own style as a "cool" and "calm" player.
 White is also known for his surging forward runs with the ball helping create quick counterattacks from deep.
 Arsenal manager Mikel Arteta described White as "brave", "really talented" and a "fighter", adding: "He trains like he's playing the Champions League final.
 That's why he's come a long way in such a short time in his career."

+Personal life

+In May 2023, White married Milly Adams in a private ceremony in London.
+On 5 June 2025, their first child, a son, was born.